Remote Proofreading Jobs and 26 Places to Find Them

 Is there demand for proofreaders?

-Becoming a proofreader and securing online jobs
+Becoming a proofreader and securing remote jobs

 Luckily, you don’t have to go through intensive training or education to become a proofreader.
 You can start proofreading without any qualifications whatsoever, although some credentials do make your profile much more appealing to potential clients.
 To get started on the right foot, consider: